raycast/ripgrep/FAQ.md

 1. I, as ripgrep's author, would like to participate in a small bit of ideological activism by promoting the Unlicense's goal: to disclaim copyright monopoly interest.
-2. I, as ripgrep's author, would like as many people to use rigprep as possible.
+2. I, as ripgrep's author, would like as many people to use ripgrep as possible.
 Since the Unlicense is not a proven or well known license, ripgrep is also offered under the MIT license, which is ubiquitous and accepted by almost everyone.